Randomize Tasks

 • Sets are made up of groups of tasks.

-• Creating these groups and sets allow you to:
+• Creating these groups and sets allows you to:

 • Decide if participants see: